-In 2005, the Library was renovated and expanded to include the Debra Ann November Learning Center and the Greg L. Reese Performing Arts Center.
-Today, ECPL is a single facility library that continues to serve the residents of East Cleveland and beyond.
+The main library has been renovated and expanded a number of times in its 100+ year history, but most notably in 2005, when the Library included the Debra Ann November Learning Center and the Greg L. Reese Performing Arts Center.
+ECPL’s library system included branch libraries Caledonia (960 Caledonia Avenue) and North (1425 Hayden Avenue), but those branches closed in 2010 following the recession.
+Today, ECPL is a single facility library system that continues to serve the East Cleveland School District, residents of East Cleveland, and beyond.

 ECPL offers a range of information and recreational activities for people of all ages.
-Our friendly and knowledgeable staff is always ready to assist you with your library needs.
+Our friendly and knowledgeable staff is always ready to assist you.

 Collections and Materials: